TheBoognish138/project_1_group_06/README.md

 # project_1_group_06
 ## Data Science Bootcamp Project 6
-## This project talks about of Vehicle Emissions
+This is a project on vehicle carbon emissions

 We explored data analysis of Vehicle CO2 Emissions, that is broken down into the following tasks:
 1. Cleaning Data